liz-is/qpcr-analysis-with-r/_episodes/01-import-data.md

 ~~~
 {: .output}

+> ## Reading Excel files into R
+> Your qPCR data may be exported in a spreadsheet format.
+You can always save an
+> Excel spreadsheet as a text file and read it in to R, but there is also a
+> handy package for reading excel files directly: [readxl](https://readxl.tidyverse.org/).
+{: .callout}

 This is a simple qPCR experiment to check whether a knockdown of a target protein is effective.
 The samples include two different RNAi treatments and a control, as you can see in the `Sample.Name` column.
 However, information on what primers were used is missing from this file.

 In this case, we know that rows A-D were set up with primers for a housekeeping gene, and rows E-H were set up using primers for the target gene of the knockdown.
 We can create another data frame containing this information and combine it with the qPCR data.